Microservice Architecture

 The bottom layer contains fundamental business systems such as ERP and financial systems.
 The systems in this layer have a long lifespan – typically 10+ years.

 The middle layer contains the business logic.
-It is built with microservices and is where you find the systems that differentiate you from your competitors.
+It is built with composable commerce and is where you find the systems that differentiate you from your competitors.

 In the top layer, called the experience layer, you will find your channels.
 It is these systems that provide the experience the user sees.
 It allows you to quickly respond to the changing needs of the market.